philnewm/blog-articles/CI in GitHub Actions/Molecule CI in GitHub Actions.md

 ### Workflow containing all tools

 We will keep using VirtualBox, Vagrant and Molecule - just like before.
 But this time they don't install or run on your local machine they run inside a [GitHub-Hosted-Runner](https://docs.github.com/en/actions/concepts/runners/github-hosted-runners).
 And since all of that belongs to Microsoft, in the Azure-Cloud, see the [documentation](https://docs.github.com/en/actions/concepts/runners/github-hosted-runners?%7B%7B%3Ccda%3E%7D%7D=#cloud-hosts-used-by-github-hosted-runners) for further details.
-We will write a `.yml` file called [Workflow](https://docs.github.com/en/actions/how-tos/write-workflows) which will describe the installation of all required tools and python packages.
+We will write a YAML (`.yml`) file called [Workflow](https://docs.github.com/en/actions/how-tos/write-workflows) which will describe the installation of all required tools and python packages.
 In this case a python virtual environment isn't necessary since the GitHub Actions run inside virtual machines are ephemeral anyway.

 ### Side node on Virtual-Box